Krishiv1903/Krishiv1903/README.md

 - 🛠️ Hands-on coding and debugging experience
 - 🧑‍🤝‍🧑 Teamwork and leadership in college projects
 - ⏱️ Time management and critical thinking
-- 📚 Solid understanding of algorithms, data structures & DBMS
+- 📚 Solid understanding of algorithms, data structures and database management
 - 🕵️‍♂️ A curious learner diving into **network hacking & cybersecurity**